 This is entirely a one-man-site – I write all the posts here, I edit and mostly use my own pictures, I record and post my YouTube videos, and I make my own mistakes, so if you see any please let me know.

-I’m a proud geek, an IT executive with hands-on computer skills, with 15 years of IT jobs behind me, with an Electronics Engineering Technology degree.
-Most of all, I’m the king of a kingdom of four with parents of two, an army of one and a budget of none (a one sentence summary of the text below).
+I’m a proud geek, an IT executive with hands-on computer skills, with 20+ years of IT jobs behind me, with an Electronics Engineering Technology degree.
+Most of all, I’m the king of a kingdom of four with parents of two, an army of one and a budget of none (or a shoestring), and that’s why I’m good with doing so much with so little.

-During the last 15 years I managed or worked in network and desktop support teams, network applications such as anti-virus and technical security, email, file services, load balancing, network infrastructure, data center operations and Oracle DBAs in an HP/Cisco shop with hundreds of servers on Unix, Linux, Windows environments, Novell eDirectory with IDM, VMware virtualization, ZenWorks remote management and end user desktop support in Chicago.
+During the last 20 years I managed or worked in network and desktop support teams, network applications such as anti-virus and technical security, email, file services, load balancing, network infrastructure, disaster recovery and data center operations in an HP/Cisco shop with hundreds of servers on Unix, Linux, Windows environments, Novell eDirectory with IDM, VMware virtualization, ZenWorks remote management and end user desktop support in Chicago.
 Throughout my career I never abandoned hands-on installations and troubleshooting of high end executives’ cell phones, laptops, and PCs, but also dealt with servers, routers, firewalls, security cameras and other network systems and gadgets.
 Regularly researching feasibility and practical applications of emerging technologies and cost-saving solutions, I also selected and purchased millions of dollars worth of hardware, software and services, managed installations, support and load testing of mission-critical systems with over 600,000 named accounts and over 1,000 concurrent users.
 As an ex public servant I prefer open source and in-house built solutions and focus on establishing a strong trust relationship with my employers, customers, staff and vendors, building a creative, friendly and diverse work environment.
 Am I getting too much in depth?
 That’s because I can.
-This is my own online resume and unlike with Monster, Dice, CareerBuilder and Indeed, I control everything here, employers and employees (that would be me and me).
+I control everything here.

 Many years ago, having been a computer hobbyist for a while, I enrolled in Electronics Engineering Technology instead of CIS, expecting that my favorite science about the little particles which bring us the currently most sophisticated and beneficial form of energy (and this page to you), would be more interesting due to the academic cultural lag in the computer field (where they always teach you outdated things), and I enjoyed it.
 Best thing was learning how computers work “from inside”, already knowing the higher levels of their operation.
 It was there that I learned about the “magic smoke” which drives all computers and electronic circuits, as I’ve proven it myself in the electronics lab a few times: if you ‘fry’ an electronic component, the magic smoke escapes and the device stops working <geek humor>.
 I obtained my B.S. with 4.0/4.0 GPA, meanwhile advancing from a part time and later full time PC technician to a network engineer.
-After graduation I worked as a consultant, a network manager, IT director, and finally as a technology-focused Deputy CIO of a the City Colleges of Chicago, a large public institution with over 100,000 students annually.
+After graduation I worked as a consultant, a network manager, IT director, an infrastructure Deputy CIO of a the City Colleges of Chicago, a large public institution with over 100,000 students annually.
+Currently I am an IT Director at A Safe Haven Foundation, a holistic homeless shelter that servers close to 1,000 people daily in close to 20 locations throughout Chicagoland, providing far more than just food and shelter – evaluation, treatment, stablization, education, job placement, jobs (those medians with flowers on Michigan Avenue are our work) and homes.
 When my engagement at CCC ended I was surprised that this domain name (corresponding to my title at the time) was still available, so I registered it and started blogging while seeking new ventures and that’s why you’re reading this now.
+I stopped blogging quite some time ago, but who knows, I might get back to this gradually.

 Few other things about me: